What is a disc herniation?

 How is it treated?

-Oftentimes the herniation will heal on its own within the first few weeks after the injury.
+Often times the herniation will heal on its own within the first few weeks after the injury.
 A person with a disc herniation may be prescribed pain medication and physical therapy in the weeks following the injury.
-If the pain continues beyond 4-8 weeks, steroid injections may be offered .
-These injections often combine an anesthetic with the steroid, both injected to the compressed nerve.
+If the pain continues beyond 4-8 weeks, steroid injections may be offered.
+These injections often combine an anesthetic with the steroid, both injected to the area around the compressed nerve.
 The anesthetic will temporarily numb the pain and the steroid will reduce inflammation.
-These injections do not affect the disc herniation itself, and their effect is often temporary.
+These injections do not affect the disc herniation itself and their effect is often temporary.
 The average patient receives 2-3 injections over a 4-8 week period.
-If steroid injections do not have a satisfactory benefit, the patient can opt to have surgery or live with their pain.
-Surgery will involve a small incision through the back muscles and into the spine so that the surgeon can remove the herniation.
+If steroid injections do not have a satisfactory benefit, the patient can opt to have surgery or manage their pain with medication.
+Surgery will involve a small incision through the back muscles to approach the spine so that the surgeon can remove the herniation.

 We would like your input.